 Understanding the Criteria of a Writing Proficiency Course

 Writing 110 is a prerequisite for the course.
 Both 200 and 300-level courses make excellent environments for a Writing Proficiency Course (for many of the reasons mentioned above, i.e. student emergence into a major/discipline).
 In many majors, capstone courses also serve as excellent locations for a Writing Proficiency Course.

 When developing a Writing Proficiency Course, clearly identify the writing assignments in the course syllabus.
 More details about each assignment may be distributed during the course of the semester, but the initial syllabus should identify the assignments and the process work leading up to the completion of the final project.

 When proposing a Writing Proficiency Course, write a small description of how you intend to use the course to develop students' writing skills.
 The description should describe how the process assignments will help students develop a more successful final draft.
-In addition, briefly describe how you plan to respond to writing-in-progress (i.e. office hours, response to drafts, writing center visit, etc.).
+Also, briefly describe how you plan to respond to writing-in-progress (i.e., office hours, response to drafts, writing center visit, etc.).

 Emig, Janet.
 The Composing Process of Twelfth Graders.
 Champaign: NCTE, 1971.

 Haas, Christina.
 "Learning to Read Biology: One Student's Rhetorical Development in College."
 Written Communication 11.1 (1994): 43-84.

 Perl, Sondra.
 "The Composing Processes of Unskilled College Writers."
 Research in the Teaching of English 13.4 (1979): 317-336.

 Sommers, Nancy.
 "Revision Strategies of Student Writers and Experienced Adult Writers."College Composition and Communication 30 (1980): 378-88.